AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 * **Station Names have duplicates with an end phrase or a word.**

 Using 11month's data, we create a data-frame having only Station Ids and their Names.
-This is cleaned up by getting rid of duplicate names, so we get a set of unique station Ids and their respective names, and we may call it our *station_id_names* data frame.
+This is cleaned up by getting rid of duplicate names, so we get a set of unique station Ids and their respective names.
+We may call it our *station_id_names* data frame.

 Since the data from Jan to Nov conforms, we combine it into a single data frame.
 Using the *station_id_names*, the missing station Ids are populated by referencing against their station names.